 CHASE SIZEMORE (degrees omitted)

 Chase Sizemore is the founder of the Teach Them To Fish Foundation and Director of the Board of Trustees.
-Chase scouts for prospective sites to build schools in rural Cambodia and Uganda that meet the foundation’s criteria for capital investment, negotiates enforceable foreign contracts, conducts due diligence, attends ground-breaking ceremonies, overseas the integrity of the construction process, and attends opening ceremonies.
+Chase scouts for prospective sites to build schools in rural Cambodia and Uganda that meet the foundation’s criteria for capital investment, negotiates enforceable foreign contracts, conducts due diligence, attends ground-breaking ceremonies, oversees the integrity of the construction process, and attends opening ceremonies.

-The book chronicles the foundation’s journey: (1) from building its first primary school for 380 impoverished children in Battambang Province, Cambodia, (2) to searching for the parents of three young boys who stepped on an American war-era land for mine and died, and (3) continues through to the foundation’s building its first two primary schools deep in the bush on the East African Plateau in Uganda.
-The book concludes with an electrifying once-in-a-lifetime encounter when a grade school student passes a desperate mother’s note to Chase and ignites an unimaginable chain of events that draws him into the perilous domain of the Lord’s Resistance Army and their refugee camp spies in Kitgum.
+The book chronicles the foundation’s journey: (1) from building its first primary school for 380 impoverished children in Battambang Province, Cambodia, (2) to searching for the parents of three young boys who stepped on an American war-era land for mine and died, and (3) continues through to the foundation’s building its first two primary schools deep in the bushland on the East African Plateau in Uganda.
+The book concludes with an electrifying once-in-a-lifetime encounter when a grade school student passes a desperate mother’s note to Chase and ignites an unimaginable chain of events that draws him into the perilous domain of the Lord’s Resistance Army and their IDP camp spies in Kitgum.
 Chase thwarts a plot to kidnap him by armed mercenaries by jumping out of a window and fleeing to safety.
 He returns to the village and reports his failed rescue attempt to the child soldier’s mother.
 Before returning to Entebbe to catch his flight to Europe, the child soldier’s mother asks Chase one final question.